amperity/amperity-docs/amperity_ampiq/source/user_guides.rst

 .. meta::
     :description lang=en:
-        User guides describe how to use Amperity to build segments and campaigns, SQL queries against your brand's data, send to paid media, use offline events, and AmpAi.
+        User guides describe how to use Amperity to build segments and campaigns, SQL queries against your brand's data, send to paid media, use offline events, and AmpAI.

 .. meta::
     :content class=swiftype name=body data-type=text:
-        User guides describe how to use Amperity to build segments and campaigns, SQL queries against your brand's data, send to paid media, use offline events, and AmpAi.
+        User guides describe how to use Amperity to build segments and campaigns, SQL queries against your brand's data, send to paid media, use offline events, and AmpAI.

 .. meta::
     :content class=swiftype name=title data-type=string: